 According to police, the group lured the 23-year-old woman and a male companion onto the bus in New Delhi after they had spent the evening at the cinema and were trying to go home.

 They then took it in turns to rape the woman and violate her with an iron bar as well as assault her partner before throwing them off the bus.

 Speaking to AFP on Thursday, Sharma said he would prove that his clients were not responsible for the attack on December 16 and he denied having tried to blame the victim.

 In an interview to Bloomberg, Sharma was quoted as saying the male companion of the murdered 23-year-old was "wholly responsible" for the incident as the unmarried couple should not have been on the streets at night.

 "Until today I have not seen a single incident or example of rape with a respected lady," he told the financial news wire.
-"Even an underworld don would not like to touch a girl with respect."

 However Sharma told AFP that he had not been trying to smear the victim.
 "I did speak to Bloomberg but did not say anything about the victim.
 I only told them that women are respected in India, they are mothers, sisters, friends but tell me which country respects a prostitute."

 Asked if that meant that he regarded the victim as a prostitute, Sharma replied: "No, not at all but I have to protect my clients and prove that they did not commit this heinous crime."

 The victim died in a Singapore hospital, 13 days after the attack which triggered mass protests across India and soul-searching over the levels of violence against women.